MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 > - Desktop flow related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
 [Learn more](dataverse/cloud-flow-run-metadata.md).
 > - Cloud flow run history shown on the overview and runs tab might take up to an hour to be available in Dataverse and the automation center.

-## Copilot

-Copilot is designed to assist with the analysis of automation activity, work queue performance, and to provide answers to common questions about Power Automate capabilities (generative answers).
-For example, users can ask about the number of flows that ran yesterday, which queue items are put on hold, or how to analyze activity with Copilot.
-In response, Copilot generates outputs that provide insights and answers to the questions asked.
-For more information, see [Use Copilot to analyze automation activity and ask product questions](automation-center-copilot.md).

-> [!IMPORTANT]
->
-> - This capability is powered by [Azure OpenAI Service](/azure/cognitive-services/openai/overview).
-> - Copilot is a new technology that is still being developed.
-It is optimized for use with English language and has limited support with other languages.
-As such, parts of it might appear in English rather than your preferred language.
-> - During initial preview, you must have an environment in the United States region to use this feature.
-If you don’t have access to an environment that's based in the United States, you can ask your administrator to [create a new environment in Power Platform admin center and select United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as its region.
-> - Read the [responsible AI FAQs for Copilot in automation center (preview)](faqs-copilot-automation-center.md) to learn more about this new copilot experience.

 ## Overview tab

 This tab provides an end-to-end automation health view within the environment and is based on top-level flow reporting.
 The [Recommendations](#recommendations) section of this tab provides actionable insights to your automation estate.
 You can prioritize and address the most important issues and recommendations, based on their potential effect.